 Have you made this Garlic Mushroom Pasta Recipe?
 Rate it and leave me a comment below to let me know what you think!

 Creamy Garlic Mushroom Pasta

-- 750 g chestnut mushrooms wiped clean then sliced, not too thinly
+- 750 g chestnut mushrooms (6 cups) wiped clean then sliced, not too thinly

 - 2 shallots (60g) sliced thinly

 - 150 ml double cream/ heavy cream (2/3 of a cup)